akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 'Dry those, girl,' the nurse muttered, her voice dropping to a gravelly whisper.
 'Salt water won't fatten a bird, and it won't soften a King's heart.'

 She looked Beatrice squarely in the eye, her expression hard as flint.
 'Only the King or God Himself can save your goose now.
 Go home, Beatrice.
 There is nothing more for you here.'

+TODO we must drop clues and then make clear that sir guy had spitefully bought up all the birds.

 ---